-Going back to school at 40?
-Here’s how.
+Going Back to College at 40?
+Here’s How.

 Going back to school at 40 is a great place to start if you want to move up in your field, change careers or pursue a dream that you put on hold earlier in life.
-Here are seven online schools that excel at helping non traditional students build possibilities for tomorrow while taking care of their work and family responsibilities today.
+Here are seven online schools that excel at helping non traditional students build top possibilities for tomorrow while taking care of their work and family responsibilities today.
+So, where should you consider heading to if you're going back to college at 40?

 Ashford strives to provide accessible, affordable, innovative, high-quality learning opportunities and degree programs in subject areas ranging from eMarketing to Cognitive Studies.
 State-of-the-art technology is used to keep students in touch with their courses and classmates and the school emphasizes studying, learning and sharing from cloud content rather than heavy textbooks.